Getting a job in Australia – without a resume!

 6. When you meet: Dress corporate casual, be professional and impress them so they remember you.
 Introduce your experience and skills and what brought you to Australia.
 You’re here to further your career and are so happy to have the opportunity to meet people in the industry.
 Talk about your desire to gain work experience – unpaid.
 Even one day a week to get a sense of the culture and working style in Australia.
 Is there anyone that they can think of that would be interested in this?

-7. Follow up: After your meeting, send a follow up email or phone call after your meeting to thank them.
+7. Follow up: After your meeting, send a follow-up email or phone call to thank them.

 9. Referrals: Ask politely if they have colleagues in the same industry that they can refer you to (for work experience or to share knowledge).

 10. Top of mind: Keep in touch and stay fresh in their mind in case an opportunity comes up.

 The above is just one example with one key decision-maker.
 It may take you a hundred introductions to get five face to face coffee meetings.
 That’s a good result!
 The five people you meet may introduce you to:

 1. A vacancy within their organisation